Fraunhofer diffraction equation: Intensity

 It can be seen that the form of the intensity pattern is the product of the individual slit diffraction pattern, and the interference pattern which would be obtained with slits of negligible width.
 This is illustrated in the image at the right which shows single slit diffraction by a laser beam, and also the diffraction/interference pattern given by two identical slits.

 Gratings

-A grating is defined in Born and Wolf as "any arrangement which imposes on an incident wave a periodic variation of amplitude or phase, or both".
+A grating is defined in Principles of Optics by Born and Wolf as "any arrangement which imposes on an incident wave a periodic variation of amplitude or phase, or both".

 Narrow slit grating

 A simple grating consists of a screen with N slits whose width is significantly less than the wavelength of the incident light with slit separation of S.